A Good Night's Sleep Can Be Routine for Kids – and Their Parents

 Toddlers/Pre-schoolers

 At this age, try to involve your child in making choices about their bedtime routine, such as which pajamas to wear.
-Also, be aware that TV watching can have a negative affect on children's sleep.
+Also, be aware that TV watching can have a negative effect on children's sleep.
 Research at Seattle Children's found that children under 3 who watched more TV were more likely to have irregular naptime and bedtime schedules.
 The American Academy of Pediatrics recommends that children age 2 and younger not watch any television.

 School-Age Children/Pre-teens